tonyta/heroku-buildpack-custom-binaries/README.md

 tar -cvzf archive-name.tar.gz binary-to-compress
 ```

-Then your make it available to via URL through Amazon S3 or your favorite online
+Then make it available to via URL through Amazon S3 or your favorite online
 file storage.